-World's population living below the international poverty line of \$1.90 a day declines Actors US AIR FORCE - IÉRÔME BOLTE Big data & the military érôme Bolte (TSE - UTC) is a mathematician specialized in optimisation algorithms.
+World's population living below the international poverty line of \$1.90 a day declines US AIR FORCE - IÉRÔME BOLTE Big data & the military érôme Bolte (TSE - UTC) is a mathematician specialized in optimisation algorithms.
 His work, and more precisely an article co-written with Hedy Attouch (University of Montpellier) and Benar Svaiter (Instituto Nacional de Matemática Pura e Aplicada, Rio de Janeiro), has caught the attention of researchers at the US Air Force, which has decided to fund his research.
-In 2011, Bolte and his co-authors received a surprising email.
+"With traditional data analysis take centuries to In 2011, Bolte and his co-authors received a surprising email.
 "The sender's email address was quite intriguing, listing all sorts of ranks and serial numbers," the researcher recalls.
 The message explained that the US Air Force was very interested in their work and was willing to fund several trips to the US to exchange ideas and solutions regarding optimisation algorithms.
-"The US Air Force owns research departments in many fields, including mathematics and calculus.
-Their theoretical topics are very close to ours regarding optimisation," Bolte explains.
+"The US Air Force owns research departments techniques it would in many fields, including mathematics and class and use the calculus.
+Their theoretidata we have todav" cal topics are very close to ours regarding optimisation," Bolte explains.
 "They are constantly looking for new research and our article caught their attention."
 The three researchers now fly regularly to a research centre at the former Griffiss Air Force Base, outside New York, to exchange on their latest projects.
 Those discussions led the US Air Force to agree an extended, three-year research partnership with the TSE-UTC researcher which began in 2014.
 "The US Air Force has three funding plans named 6.1, 6.2 and 6.3.
 The 6.1 plan, which I received, gathers theoretical research; 6.2 is for projects with possible applications; while 6.3 funds research projects directly linked to military application."
 If the US Air Force is interested in Bolte's work, it's largely because of the challenges they face in dealing with the gigantic datasets gathered by modern technology.
 Applications vary greatly and range from digital imagery to artificial intelligence issues, deep learning, to the simulation of quantic calculus.
-"With traditional data analysis techniques it would take "With traditional centuries to class and use data analysis the data we have today. techniques it would The storage capabilities take centuries to are colossal and we need class and use the new ways of exploiting data we have todav" big data."
+"With traditional data analysis techniques it would take centuries to class and use the data we have today.
+The storage capabilities are colossal and we need new ways of exploiting big data."
 Because of its 6.1 status, Bolte's partnership with the US Air Force allows him complete freedom in his research.
 "I can publish my work in the journals of my choice.
 The US Air Force isn't interested in the exclusivity of my research but is willing to develop new theoretical approaches and techniques in optimisation."